Nutrition Over Trends

 by Abby Moore

-When clients seek help from Lahana Vigliano, founder of Thrival Nutrition, it’s often out of desperation.
+When clients seek help from Lahana Vigliano, founder of Nuvitru Wellness (formerly Thrival Nutrition), it’s often out of desperation.
 The fad diets glamorized on the internet and endorsed by celebrities become too costly, both in terms of health and finances.
 Nutrition, not trends, are the foundation for fueling the body.

 “Nutrition should be the first priority,” Vigliano said, “not the last resort.”